-Last year, because I found that I was extremely bored while I was in class, someone suggested that I write/journal in order to distract myself.
-I found it so fun, because there are days where I don’t give a fuck about what anyone is saying.
+Last year, because I was extremely bored in class, someone suggested that I write/journal in order to distract myself.
+It has been so fun, because there are days where I don’t give a fuck about what anyone is saying.
 And it’s not that I think they all suck, sometimes I think they’re amazing people.
-But there is nothing for me to gain by sitting and listening to foolishness, so I decide to not.
+But there is nothing for me to gain by sitting and listening to foolishness, so I decide not to.

 One of my other best friends was telling me about how confused she was that people in this country talk about nothing.
 She says that back home, even when people are trying to pass the time, they at least talk about something of substance.
 I tried to assure her that it was an Oberlin issue, and not an American issue.
 I can’t really claim that though.
 I think about all the conversations I’ve been in where I end up talking about nothing.

 Part of me finds talking about nothing to be almost sinful.
 Life is so short, there is so much to do, and we’re all talking about nothing?
 But to be fair, a lot of times, I end up talking about nothing as well.
 Maybe because I’m nervous, or because I’d rather not talk about actual things and be vulnerable in front of people.
 But then I check myself and make sure to actually be present and talk about something that’s actually substantive.